Twin Peaks (fictional town): Double R Diner

-A fire gutted Twede's Cafe in July 2000 and was the result of arson.
-News of the incident described the perpetrators as burglars who had set the cafe ablaze to cover up their theft of $450.
+After the series was cancelled, the cafe was sold to Kyle Twede (/twiːdi/ TWEE-dee), who renamed it Twede's Cafe.
+In 2000, arsonists set a fire that gutted the cafe; contemporary reports said that the arsonists were burglars trying to cover up their theft of $450.
 In an interview from May 2015, Kyle Twede described the arsonists as kids who had broken into the cafe to mess around and drink wine coolers and, fearing they would get in trouble, chose to set the place on fire.
-The interior was destroyed, while the exterior neon sign and the structure remained; Twede’s Cafe reopened in 2001 with a new interior that looked nothing like the Double R Diner.
+The interior was destroyed, while the exterior neon sign and the structure remained.